 New Year Celebrations (January 1)

-In Peru, the New Year is a colorful and fun holiday that combines old and new practices.
+The New Year in Peru is a colorful and fun holiday that combines old and new practices.
 For luck, people wear yellow, eat 12 grapes at midnight, and walk around with their empty luggage if they want to travel.

 A lot of people like fireworks, especially in Cusco.
 People also take "flower baths" to start over.
 People in the Amazon drink certain drinks to bring good luck, and each area has a different New Year's dinner.
 People eat guinea pig, pachamanca, and lechon in the Andes.
 On the coast, they eat turkey and river fish.